 In 1916 the National Defense Act was passed, establishing a Reserve Officers Training Corps in many schools throughout the nation.
-Montana State University was among the land grant colleges designated as a Senior ROTC unit host, and was detailed as a Branch Infantry ROTC unit.
+Montana State University was among the land grant colleges designated as a Senior ROTC unit host and detailed as a Branch Infantry ROTC unit.
 The course of instruction consisted of a basic course and an advanced course.
-Successful completion of the two year basic course was required of all able bodied young men prior to graduation.
-The advanced course consisted of two more years of instruction, plus a six week summer camp of practical field work.
+All able-bodied young men were required to successfully complete the two-year basic course prior to graduation.
+The advanced course consisted of two more years of instruction plus a six-week practical fieldwork summer camp.
 Enrollment in the advanced course was voluntary and controlled by the War Department.
-Students who were physically fit and had successfully completed both courses were commissioned as Infantry Second Lieutenants in the United States Army Reserve.
+Students who were physically fit and had successfully completed both courses received their commission as Infantry Second Lieutenants in the United States Army Reserve.

 The first Professor of Military Science under the National Defense Act was Captain Hollis C. Clark.
 He was assisted by Sergeant Fred Bloss.
 The War Department provided an Army program of instruction, training aids, uniforms, and equipment in support of training objectives.

-In 1952 the creation of the U.S. Air Force from the Army Air Corps changed the way ROTC cadets were trained.
+In 1952 the creation of the U.S. Air Force from the Army Air Corps changed the way Montana State University trained ROTC cadets.
 Montana State University was redesignated as a branch General Military Science program, replacing the previous Branch Infantry program.
-Under the new GMS program students now had the opportunity to apply for a commission in any of the combat arms or technical service branches.
+Under the new GMS program, students could now apply for a commission in any combat arms or technical service branch.

-Today, Montana State Army ROTC continues to be a successful organization, ranking in the top 15% of all ROTC programs nationwide, that supports the campus and local community.
-It has grown from a group of 40 cadets in 1896 who marched in a parade to lay the cornerstone of Montana Hall, to a professional organization twice that size that continues to forge the next generation of leaders and officers for the United States Army.
+Today, Montana State Army ROTC continues to grow as a successful organization that supports the campus and local community.
+What started as a group of 40 cadets in 1896 has become a professional organization consisting of 93 cadets in the Spring of 2023 that continues to forge the next generation of leaders and officers for the United States Army.